ChromexUnderscore/OriginsTweaks/wiki.md

 # Shulk

-The Shulk origin grants players abilities inspired by Shulkers, emphasizing defense, levitation, and tactical combat.
-This origin is ideal for players who enjoy tanky playstyles and creative mobility options.
+The Shulk origin grants players abilities inspired by Shulkers, adding abilities related to defense, levitation effects and a bigger Inventory.
+This origin is ideal for players who enjoy tanky playstyles and a safe inventory.

 ## Abilities

+### Hoarder [U]
++ You have access to an additional 9 slots of inventory, which keep the items on death.

-### Sturdy Skin [OM]
+### Sturdy Skin [C]
 - Shulks have a base **Natural Armor** of **3 points**.
 - **Sneaking** grants up to **7 bonus defense**, for a total of **10 Natural Armor Points**.
     - Taking a **heavy hit** (damage > 3 Hearts) causes: